ArchipelagoMW/Archipelago/worlds/gl/docs/setup_en.md

 - The built-in Gauntlet Legends Client, which can be installed [here](https://github.com/ArchipelagoMW/Archipelago/releases)
 - A US copy of Gauntlet Legends for the N64

+## Configuring Retroarch

+### Enabling Network Commands

+You must go to Settings -> User Interface and turn the Show Advanced Settings to On.
+Then in Settings -> Network, you must also turn On Network Commands.
+Leave the port as the default.

+### Selecting a Core

+When selecting a core, make sure to select Mupen64-plus-next core.

 ## Configuring your YAML file

 ### What is a YAML file and why do I need one?